danidewitt/documentation/interviews/sequencing-game.md

 2. Modern browsers only, no need for crazy IE 8 stuff
 3. Think about whether you want to use data-attributes or not, and why
 4. Any fancyness you'd like to add to this is even better.

-## What we're looking for

-We're really just looking for pseudo code here.
-It doesn't have to work exactly, we're just looking at your approach to the problem.
-This is something that can usually be stubbed out in a chatroom together over 20 - 30 minutes.